builduilabs/ship-an-app-with-remix/19-deploying-our-app/README.md

-# Adding an authenticated state
+# Deploying our app

-Add a login route that lets admins sign in using a session cookie.
+Deploy your brand new Work Journal to Fly.io so you can share it with the world!

-Watch on Build UI → [buildui.com/courses/my-first-remix-app/deleting-entries](https://buildui.com/courses/my-first-remix-app/adding-an-authenticated-state)
+Watch on Build UI → [buildui.com/courses/ship-an-app-with-remix/deploying-our-app](https://buildui.com/courses/ship-an-app-with-remix/deploying-our-app)

 ## Links